nathanscrivener/Terms-and-Conditions/index.md

 9.3.2 **If terminated by Principal for Convenience:** The Contractor must cease work as directed, secure its area, and demobilise.
 The Principal shall pay the Contractor for:

-    a)  The value of the Works properly completed up to the effective date of termination (as reasonably assessed by the Principal); plus
+ - The value of the Works properly completed up to the effective date of termination (as reasonably assessed by the Principal); plus
-    b)  The reasonable, substantiated, and unavoidable costs directly incurred by the Contractor solely due to the termination (e.g., cancellation costs for non-returnable materials ordered prior to notice of termination, demobilisation costs), provided the Contractor takes all reasonable steps to mitigate such costs.
+- The reasonable, substantiated, and unavoidable costs directly incurred by the Contractor solely due to the termination (e.g., cancellation costs for non-returnable materials ordered prior to notice of termination, demobilisation costs), provided the Contractor takes all reasonable steps to mitigate such costs.

 Payment excludes any allowance for loss of anticipated profit or overhead recovery on the uncompleted portion of the Works.